SimonScholz/simonscholz.github.io/content/tutorials/gradle-toml-version-catalogs/index.md

 ![Gradle Version Catalogs plugin](./gradle-version-catalogs-plugin.png)

+For example it adds syntax highlighting, auto completion, navigation to the version references and shows the versions within the `build.gradle.kts` file.

 ## Create a Spring Boot Project (optional)

 In case you want to migrate an existing project to use toml version catalogs, you can skip this step.